minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-The studies which found causal links between campaign contributions and voting behavior have a common denominator: research in particular fields or legislation. #cite(<baldwinmagee>, form: "prose"), for example analysed trade agreement related bills, #cite(<stratmann-2002>, form: "prose") analysed financial bills @stratmann-1995 @kang2015 @stratmann-1995 and the timing of financial contributions, and found significant effects.
-Hence, one needs to analyse distinct roll-call votes and a rather restricted policy setting
+The studies which found causal links between campaign contributions and voting behavior have a common denominator: research in particular fields or legislation. #cite(<baldwinmagee>, form: "prose"), for example analyzed trade agreement related bills, #cite(<stratmann-2002>, form: "prose") analyzed financial bills @stratmann-1995 @kang2015 @stratmann-1995 and the timing of financial contributions, and found significant effects.
+Hence, one needs to analyze distinct roll-call votes and a rather restricted policy setting
 @kang2015 @stratmann-1991[p.607] @chappell.

 Moreover, Stratmann critisises that most studies done in the field lack a